blurrycontour/zuul-gerrit/doc/source/config/job.rst

       even when the job is canceled.
 Cleanup results are not taken into account.

+      When a job inherits from a parent, the child's cleanup-run playbooks are run before the parent's.
+See :ref:`job` for more information.

    .. attr:: run

       The name of a playbook or list of playbooks for this job.
 If it